A tactical time slot management problem under mixed logit demand: Solution approach

 \subsubsection{Local search component}

-While sALNS destroy operators eliminate all customer options and modify them with repair strategies, our local search phase aims to uncover marginal enhancements.
-This phase is applied probabilistically to solutions that improve over the incumbent solution using destroy and repair operators.
-Various operators are introduced and executed to further improve solutions.
-When a local search operator achieves an enhancement, its search process terminates, and the next operator is activated.
-This early termination optimizes search time while ensuring quality improvements.
-Operators target specific customers or delivery options, with their targets randomly ordered to diversify results and prevent overemphasis on any single customer or delivery option.
+While the sALNS destroy operators remove customer delivery alternatives and the repair strategies reconstruct them, the local search phase focuses on uncovering marginal enhancements to the current solution.
+This phase is applied probabilistically to solutions that show improvement over the incumbent solution generated by the destroy and repair operators.
+The local search employs various operators sequentially, terminating each operator’s execution as soon as it achieves an improvement.
+This early termination strategy optimizes computational efficiency while maintaining solution quality.

-The following operators have been developed for our search: \begin{itemize} \item[-] \textit{Random-option-inclusion operator}: This operator checks if each customer has been presented with all potential time slots.
-If not, it randomly assigns an unallocated slot and a random discount rate to the customer.
+The operators target specific customers or delivery alternatives, with the targets being processed in a random order.
+This randomization diversifies results and prevents excessive focus on any single customer or delivery alternative, which could lead to suboptimal search behavior.
+The following local search operators have been developed for this phase:

+\begin{itemize} \item[-] \textbf{Random-alternative-inclusion operator:} This operator identifies customers without complete slot offerings and expands their alternatives by randomly assigning an unused time slot and a discount rate.

-\item[-] \textit{Random-option-elimination operator}: This operator evaluates the number of options currently assigned to a customer.
-If this number exceeds the e-retailer's specified threshold ($\nu$), it randomly removes one of the existing options.
+\item[-] \textbf{Random-alternative-elimination operator:} This operator evaluates the number of alternatives currently assigned to a customer.
+If the number exceeds the e-retailer's specified threshold (\(\nu\)), it randomly removes one of the existing alternatives to streamline the solution.